 The beauty of ham radio is that ham clubs everywhere in the country have amazing systems of repeaters that allow effective emergency communication from places where a cell phone call is a joke.

 The problem with using a ham radio for backcountry skiing or other recreation is that very few of your buddies will take the time to get a license.
 It’s best if they do so, but if you fail to convince them here is the solution: They can still carry a ham type radio configured for all the emergency frequencies, but they can only transmit on those freqs in an emergency (it’s legal to transmit on any freq in a life/death emergency).
-For inter-party communication (inter-comm) on the trail, simply get an FCC business license for one of the frequencies in the business band (see information later in this article).
-Keep everyone on your licensed frequency, and you’re cool.
+For inter-party communication (inter-comm) on the trail, simply use one of the frequencies in the MURS band (see information later in this article).
 I’ve also heard that many people simply use the FRS frequencies with a ham radio (see below) for trail intercomm.
-Using FRS/GMRS with a programable ham radio possibly breaks FCC rules, but in some expert’s opinion can be done in ways that make it acceptable.
+Using FRS/GMRS with a programmable ham radio possibly breaks FCC rules, but in some expert’s opinion can be done in ways that make it acceptable.

 2-Way Radio Reference Information

 FRS and GMRS Radio Frequencies (aka freqs or channels, indicator (channel) numbers used by Motorola and many other brands but are not a standard)

 8—467.5625 FRS (limited power in any radio)

 9—467.5875 FRS (limited power in any radio)

 10–467.6125 FRS (limited power in any radio)